 The good news is you don't have to get on a plane to taste the stuff for yourself.
 Whether it’s wacky flavours you’re after, dairy free, vegan or simply some true Italian style indulgence, London has a gelateria for you.
-Here are our favourites:
+Here are our favourites.

-La Gelatiera is a tiny shop dedicated to gelato and coffee nestled among the boutiques of Covent Garden's New Row and although coffee shops may be 10 a penny around here, we bet none can tantalise your taste buds with a serving of honey, rosemary and orange zest gelato on the side.
+La Gelatiera is a tiny shop dedicated to gelato and coffee nestled among the boutiques of Covent Garden's New Row.
+Although coffee shops may be 10 a penny around here, we bet none can tantalise your taste buds with a serving of honey, rosemary and orange zest gelato on the side.
 Or perhaps you’d prefer a scoop of basil and Calabrian chilli?
 Both flavours are triple award-winning and there are many more where that came from.
 Calabrian chef Antonio hails from a long line of gelato makers and with a commitment to using the best natural ingredients while pushing the boundaries of flavour, he produces exceptional artisanal gelato that has to be tasted to be believed.

 Ice & Slice

-Chin Chin Labs
+Chin Chin Ice Cream